-This message appears during the input calibration procedure (section 4.14.3) if the channel being calibrated is not associated with an eight-channel Universal Input board, if there is a hardware or internal communications failure within the recorder or if the calibration limits are exceeded.
+This message appears during the input calibration procedure (section 4.14.3) if the channel being calibrated is not an analogue input type, if there is a hardware or internal communications failure within the recorder or if the calibration limits are exceeded.
 The message also appears during CJ calibration, if the associated channel input type is not a thermocouple.
 The configuration of the channel should be checked, and if correct, a service engineer should be contacted.

-'''

 Failed to calibrate channel NN CONTINUE

-'''